0

 Types of Competency-Based Interview Questions

-As noted earlier, there are several types of competencies that will underpin the interview questions you create for your interviews.
+As noted earlier, several types of competencies that will underpin the questions you create for your interviews.
 We referred to behavior, skills, knowledge, and abilities as some of the competencies you may want to focus on.
 However, these are broad categories.
 You may find it beneficial to take a targeted approach with more granular questions aligned to competencies specific to the job roles for which you are hiring.

 For example, you may want to create questions that assess the candidate’s competencies in these areas: